snystrom/cmdfun/README.md

 ## Restrict argument matching

-each `get*Args` family function accepts a character vector of names to `keep` or `drop` arguments which will restrict command argument matches to values in `keep` (or ignore those in `drop`).
+each `cmd_args_` family function accepts a character vector of names to `keep` or `drop` arguments which will restrict command argument matches to values in `keep` (or ignore those in `drop`).
 As of now, `keep` and `drop` are mutually exclusive.